KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 By (A3) and (A4), sufficient items provide the variance structure needed for stable estimation without contamination across levels.

 *Step 4: Injectivity*.
 Each level's identification depends only on: (i) the immediately preceding level's already-identified parameter, and (ii) independently elicited claims.
 The directed acyclic structure $K_0 \to K_1 \to K_2$ ensures no feedback loops.
-By Theorem 3 (conditional independence), the estimation errors are uncorrelated across levels, establishing injectivity except on a measure-zero set of degenerate configurations. $\blacksquare$
+By Proposition 3 (conditional independence), the estimation errors are uncorrelated across levels, establishing injectivity except on a measure-zero set of degenerate configurations. $\blacksquare$

+**Status**: Informal argument; connection to general identifiability theory (Allman et al., 2009) deferred to future work.

 **Remark** (Practical Implementation):
 The temporal precedence requirement (A2) is satisfied by standard experimental protocols where confidence judgments are collected before performance feedback.
 Computer-based testing naturally enforces this separation.